hel-b/Demo-CRUD-App/README.md

 - Nodemon automatically refreshed our project while in development to save time and the effort of refreshing Node
 - Dotenv added to manage database credentials

-## Lessons Learned:

-It's better to leverage APIs than trying to reinvent the wheel.
-Also, double-check check your secrets are safe before pushing to GH!